Div99/Image-Captioning/README.md

 - __caption_generator.py__: The base script that contains functions for model creation, batch data generator etc.
 - __prepare_data.py__: Extracts features from images using VGG16 imagenet model.
 Also prepares annotation for training.
 Changes have to be done to this script if new dataset is to be used.
 - __train_model.py__: Module for training the caption generator.
-- __eval_model.py__: Contains module for testing the performance of the caption generator, currently, it contains the (BLEU)[https://en.wikipedia.org/wiki/BLEU] metric.
-New metrics can be added.
+- __eval_model.py__: Contains module for evaluating and testing the performance of the caption generator, currently, it contains the (BLEU)[https://en.wikipedia.org/wiki/BLEU] metric.

 ## Usage